 Table 7.6 Contract Extensions If the state entity's con- tract is as fol- lows Then, the state entity may process contract extensions as fol- lows Scenario One: The contract has no renewal options OR all renewal options have been exer- cised.
 If the state entity must have a continuous source of supply, then the state entity may exercise a contract extension for no more than six months (if the supplier consents) provided the state entity has already posted a solicitation to resource the contract.
 If the state entity has not yet posted a solicitation or desires a longer contract extension, then the contract administrator must first request and receive permission from SPD by submitting a written request to processimprovement@doas.ga.gov.
-Scenario Two: The contract has one or more renewal options remain- If the state entity determines it is best to forgo a one-year renewal option and only extend the contract for a shorter period of time, the state entity may extend the contract (if the supplier consents) without requesting SPD's consent.
-However, if the state entity later determines it will continue to renew the con-
+Scenario Two: The contract has one or more renewal options remain- ing.
+If the state entity determines it is best to forgo a one-year renewal option and only extend the contract for a shorter period of time, the state entity may extend the contract (if the supplier consents) without requesting SPD's consent.
+However, if the state entity later determines it will continue to renew the contract for the remaining contract renewals, then the state entity may do so provided the total contract term does not exceed the time period originally defined in the contract.
+Once the total contract term has elapsed, then Scenario One of this table is applicable.